Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Introduction

-The remainder of this article is organised as follows.
-In Section~\ref{sec2}, we introduce notation, models, and assumptions for causal analysis with a semi-continuous exposure, and describe regression adjustment based on two propensity scores for the causal estimands of interest.
+The remainder of this article is organized as follows.
+In Section~\ref{sec-1.2}, we introduce the PAE study as a motivating example.
+In Section \ref{sec2}, we introduce notation, models, and identification assumptions for causal analysis involving a semi-continuous exposure.
+Regression adjustment based on a two-part PS is introduced to estimate the two causal estimands of interest.
 In Section~\ref{sec3}, we present the two-stage estimators for the binary status and continuous dose effects, and derive their asymptotic properties.
 In Section~\ref{sec4}, we study the impact of propensity score misspecification by evaluating the limiting values of the estimators.
-Simulation studies are reported in Section~\ref{sec5}, and in Section~\ref{sec6} we apply the methods to data from a study by \citet{jacobson2002validity} on the effect of PAE on child cognition.
+Simulation studies are reported in Section~\ref{sec5}, and in Section~\ref{sec6} we apply the methods to data from the Detroit study on the effect of PAE on child cognition.
 Conclusions and future directions are discussed in Section~\ref{sec7}.